web3-storage/docs/docs/how-tos/retrieve.md

 <<<@/code-snippets/how-to/index.js#retrieve-unpack-files

 :::tip
 Another option is to use the array of `unixFs` objects provided by the `unixFsIterator()` method to iterate through your files.
 While in the vast majority of cases you'll want to use the `files()` method outlined above, existing IPFS users may prefer interacting with `unixFs` objects if they have existing code or tooling that supports it.
-For more details, see the [JavaScript client library reference](/reference/client-library.md).
+For more details, see the [JavaScript client library reference][reference-js].
 :::

 ## Using the IPFS command line